 Ward is active in several organizations.
-He currently serves as a member of the Region C and H Water Planning Committees, the Trinity and San Jacinto River Basins and Galveston Bay Basin Area Stakeholders Committee and the Tarrant Regional Water District Customer Advisory Committee.
+He currently serves as chairman of the Region C and a member of Region H Water Planning Committees, the Trinity and San Jacinto River Basins and Galveston Bay Basin Area Stakeholders Committee and the Tarrant Regional Water District Customer Advisory Committee.
 He serves as a board and executive committee member of the North Texas Commission and on the Texas Water Conservation Association's executive committee and as Chair of the Association's River Authority Panel.
-He also serves on the board of directors for the National Waterways Conference, an organization representing national interests related to water supply and waterways transportation; he serves as Chair of the National Water Resources Association Corps of Engineers Task Force and as the public member of the American Academy of Water Resources Engineers Board of Trustees and as a visiting member of the Texas A&M University Lehrer Chair Advisory Council.
+He served two terms on the board of directors for the National Waterways Conference, an organization representing national interests related to water supply and waterways transportation; he serves on the board of the National Water Resources Association and as Chair of the Corps of Engineers Task Force and as the public member of the American Academy of Water Resources Engineers Board of Trustees and as a visiting member of the Texas A&M University Lehrer Chair Advisory Council.